 A recent article in McKnight’s Long-Term Care News addresses the ethics of “granny cams” in nursing homes and suggests that more research needs to be done concerning these tools before they become widespread.

 Are Nursing Home Cameras Ethical, or do They Invade Residents’ Privacy?

-Anyone who has a family member in a nursing home in San Diego County wants to ensure that their family member is treated with respect in the facility and that their family member receives adequate care from staff members.
+Anyone who has a family member in a nursing home in Orange County wants to ensure that their family member is treated with respect in the facility and that their family member receives adequate care from staff members.
 However, nursing home abuse and neglect occurs more often than some Southern Californians might think, and those who recognize the harms of nursing home abuse—and the frequent difficulty of detecting it—have begun to think about whether the installation of cameras could present one solution to the problem.

 The article discusses a recent study published in AJOB Empirical Bioethics.
 The study was conducted by a team of social work professors at the University of Washington who wanted to assess the “ethical dimensions” of installing cameras in nursing home residents’ rooms for the purposes of preventing elder abuse.
 According to Clara Berridge, one of the authors of the study, it is particularly important to conduct these kinds of studies “at a time of renewed attention by policymakers and an uptick in proposed bills across the country.”
 Indeed, seven states currently have laws that allow the installation of cameras in nursing homes, while other states are seeking legislative approval.

 What are the Ethical Considerations Associated with “Granny Cams”?